kasilang/lagchan/replit.md

 - June 24, 2025: Fixed database connection failures with proper error handling and fallback
 - June 24, 2025: Resolved React DOM nesting warnings in navigation components
 - June 24, 2025: Updated Netlify deployment configuration with proper build command and asset paths
+- January 24, 2025: Migrated from Netlify to Replit for full-stack deployment support (API endpoints were not available on Netlify static hosting)

 ## User Preferences